JanJaapKo/TeslaDomoticz/README.md

  Follow instructions on the command line.
 Authentication is successfull when it reports the name of your vehicle.

- 5. Add the plugin to Domoticz on the hardware page y providing the required configuration attributes
+ 6. Add the plugin to Domoticz on the hardware page providing the required configuration attributes